-When to Suspect a Corny Ustor Problem
+When to Suspect a Combustor Problem

-The best way to evaluate the performance of your Encore®'s combustor is to observe the any of smoke leaving the chimney - both when the combustor has "lighted-off" and when it has not.
+The best way to evaluate the performance of your Defiant[®]'s combustor is to observe the amount of smoke leaving the chimney - both when the combustor has "lighted-off" and when it has not.
 Follow these steps:

-- With a fire going and the combustor properly activated, with the damper closed to route smoke through it as described in the Operation Section, go outside and observe of smoke leaving the chimney. - Then, open the stove damper and once again check the smoke leaving the chimney.
+- With a fire going and the combustor properly activated, with the damper closed to route smoke through it as described in the Operation Section, go outside and observe the smoke leaving the chimney. - Then, open the stove damper and once again check the smoke leaving the chimney.